cozy-creator/gen-server/README.md

 ### Docker Run

 Note that in windows, we add the `MSYS_NO_PATHCONV=1` flag because Windows dcommand line doesn't know how to interpet paths.
-Note that in Docker, route paths in the container must be absolute, so ~/.cozy-creator won't work.
-This command below assumes the container is running as root:
+Note that in Docker, destination route paths must be absolute, so `~/.cozy-creator` won't work; you must use `/root/.cozy-creator` or whever your user's home directory is.
+This command below assumes the container is running as root user:

 ```sh
 MSYS_NO_PATHCONV=1 docker run \